 There are many types of effects pedals out there.
 So if you want to add more to your sound, then consider experimenting with some of them.
 Reverb and delay are two common effects that can improve your sound.

 Fuzz pedals are also popular for those who want to create a vintage sound.
 There are many options out there, so take your time and find the ones that you like the most.

 Use Different Pickups

-Your guitar’s pickups play a big role in the overall sound.
-So, if you want to change things up, then consider swapping out your pickups or purchasing a guitar with the right ones for your style.
+Your guitar pickups play a big role in the overall sound.
+If you want to change things up, then consider swapping out your pickups.
+Or, buy a guitar with the right ones for your style.

 Adjust Your Settings

 The settings on your amp or pedal can also make a big difference in your sound.
 So, if you are not happy with the way your guitar sounds, then consider adjusting the settings.

 Because most guitars sound different.
 It can take some time to acquire a tone you like with your current gear.
 This can take time as you adjust your settings to get closer to what you like.